benthillerkus/betrayal/example/README.md

 }
 ```

-Check out the [Widgets Api](widget_api/lib/main.dart) example to learn more about this approach.
+Check out the [Widgets Api](widget_api/lib/main.dart) example to learn more about this approach
+and have a look at [widgets_api](widgets_api/lib/main.dart) for a small demo app that uses it.

 ## Ok, but I want to work with `TrayIcon`s directly, please!